-This easy Baked Banana Oatmeal is a KERF classic!
+This easy baked oatmeal recipe is a KERF classic!
 It’s great to make on prep day and reheat throughout the week.
 This version baked in a pie dish features an optional peanut butter cream frosting!

-This great recipe is one of the best ways to enjoy oats!
+This great baked oatmeal recipe is one of the best ways to enjoy oats!

 Simple to make, you can have it ready for a healthy breakfast in under 30 minutes.